life-itself/community/content/programs/spring-praxis-2024.md

 ---
 title: Spring Praxis Residency
 description: While engaging in conscious community practices held by a lightweight developmental frame you wll have the opportunity to focus on your own project embedded in a common inquiry.
-Running from April through May 2024, we are looking for pioneers who want to share their practices and explore together Self.
-Stays ranging from two weeks up to the full two months.
+Running all april , we are looking for pioneers who want to share their practices and explore together Self.
+Stays ranging from two weeks up to the full month
 image: /assets/images/spring-2024.jpg
 start: 2024-04-01
-end: 2024-05-31
+end: 2024-04-31
 facilitators:
-  - "Valerie Duvauchelle"
   - "Ivo Mensch"
 location: Life Itself Praxis Hub, Bergerac, France
 cost: Ranging from €450-950/month excluding food and maintenance (an extra approx. €300 a month)